JStover95/FaaSr-Testing-Workflow/IMPLEMENTATION_PLAN.md

 ### Performance Monitoring

 It would be helpful to allow end users to monitor the performance of their workflows.
-A separate `PerformanceMonitor` could take advantage of the logs collected by `FunctionLogger` to capture performance metrics.
+A separate `FaaSrPerformanceMonitor` could take advantage of the logs collected by `FaaSrFunctionLogger` to capture performance metrics.

 ### Sync/Async Invocation

-Currently `WorkflowRunner` runs in a separate thread to allow for parallel monitoring of function statuses.
+Currently `FaaSrWorkflow` runs in a separate thread to allow for parallel monitoring of function statuses.
 However, it may be advantageous to make `trigger_workflow` synchronous and instead have a separate `trigger_workflow_async` function.
 This would be suitable for use cases where the end user just wants to run their workflow and stream logs from a local machine and doesn't need additional monitoring logic.

 ## Pip Optional Dependencies